 - The novel The Islands deals with the aftermath of Falklands Islands War.
 Protagonist Felix is a Shell-Shocked Veteran, still carrying the baggage of the conflict and what he did under The Process.
 One of the other characters, the mysterious Major X, is a torturer-turned-would-be-liberator of the islands, who has no regrets about what he did, while Felix's superior officer, Verraco, is a sociopath who has one of his own men tortured to death in much the same way the junta tortured its victims.

 - The novel Malvinas Requiem tells the story of a group of soldiers who desert and hide underground as soon as they arrive at the Falklands Islands.
 The novel sets them up as deliberate counterpoints to the victims of The Process, with the characters engaging in a lengthy discussion of the horrors perpetrated by the junta.
 "They say there's ten thousand of us on the island" one soldier comments.
 "They say Videla killed fifteen thousand," another shoots back.

-- The film Los rubios (The Blonds) is a documdrama showing one woman's quest to uncover what happened to her disappeared family during The Dirty War.
+- The film Los rubios (The Blonds) is a docudrama showing one woman's quest to uncover what happened to her disappeared family during The Dirty War.

-- The film Night of the Pencils follows the stories of seven students who are abducted by the dictatorship.
-Only one of the seven survives to tell the tale.
+- The film La Noche de los Lapices (Night of the Pencils) follows the famous story of how seven students were suddenly abducted, blindfolded, tortured, raped, and ultimately, executed by the dictatorship.
+Only one of the seven survived to tell the tale.